CharellKing/TimePass/README.md

  * optimize the shared memory: the shared memory alloc a big memory, it will cause many memory-slices; to manage these sclies, I should make most use of these slices.

- * expand hash container's capacity: to expand hash container, all the data must rehash, so I should deal with moment of rehashing to prevent reducing the efficiency.
+ * expand hash container's capacity: to expand hash container, all the data must rehash, so I should deal with rehash to prevent reducing the efficiency.

 Contact Me